 Over 50 years, the BC Generations Project will collect further health information from participants and track their health outcomes.
 Of particular interest to BC researchers is the role of environmental exposures in disease risk.

 The sum of this information – collected over time among a large study group – will provide the basis for answering important questions about the origins of cancer and chronic diseases.
-And by combining datasets collected in other regions across the country, researchers will be able to identify disease patterns even with relatively rare diseases or rare exposures.
+By combining datasets collected in other regions across the country, researchers will be able to identify disease patterns even with relatively rare diseases or rare exposures.

 While the BC Generations Project is unlikely to benefit study participants directly, their children and grandchildren may benefit from the outcomes of thousands of research studies that draw on this massive collection of high-quality, highly-secure health data.
-Ultimately, we hope to develop new ways to detect and prevent cancer and other chronic diseases.
+Ultimately, we hope to develop new ways to detect and prevent cancer and other chronic diseases